Macedonia Missionary Baptist Church, Inc.

 1895 - 2018

 The history of this great religious institution is as varied and complex as a well defined tapestry that has been woven with many designs and colors.
 It’s survival is like that of a red wood tree—the roots are interwined with another red wood tree and they are strong and will survive no matter how strong the wind may blow.
 Thus this church began on a strong foundation with fifty-six (56) dissatisfied black worshipers who were members of Union Chapel, an integrated church.
-Desirous of worshipping in the traditions of their African ancestors, the fifty-six (56) Black members left Union Chapel and organized the Fifty-Six Baptist Church at the home of Mrs. Edith Albury on Williams Avenue in 1895 and became the first Black church in Miami-Dade County.
+Desirous of worshiping in the traditions of their African ancestors, the fifty-six (56) Black members left Union Chapel and organized the Fifty-Six Baptist Church at the home of Mrs. Edith Albury on Williams Avenue in 1895 and became the first Black church in Miami-Dade County.

 The organization of this church is significant in South Florida’s history because it was the first black church on the South Florida mainland to be organized by Blacks.
 Since its inception she has given birth to various churches in Coconut Grove: St Paul African Methodist Church (1896), Christ Espicopal Church (1901), St James Missionary Baptist Church (1917), St Mary Missionary Baptist Church, St Matthews Missionary Baptist Church (1976) and Canaan Baptist Church (only church not in existence today).